 Event tickets such as Mickeys Not So Scary Halloween Party, The Very Merry Christmas Party and Disney After Hours are exclusive events available for only to those who have the event tickets.

-The parks usually close early (Magic Kingdom around 6pm).
+The parks usually close early, around 6pm during the above events.
 Not only do you get great themed food, specials shows, fireworks and character meet and greets, you’ll also find a lot of the rides have very small wait times.

 Go against the flow